Santiago: Environmental issues

 Santiago has a serious air pollution problem.
 Despite a decrease in air pollution in the 1990s, the level of pollution has not significantly improved since 2000.
 In fact, a study conducted by a Chilean university in 2010 showed that the pollution levels in Santiago had doubled since 2002.
 Particulate matter air pollution, specifically PM2.5 and PM10, frequently exceeds the standards set by the US Environmental Protection Agency and the World Health Organization, posing a significant threat to public health.

 One of the major sources of air pollution in Santiago is the El Teniente copper mine smelter, which operates year-round.
-The government typically does not classify it as a local pollution source, as it is located just outside the reporting area of the Santiago Metropolitan Region, 110 kilometers from downtown.During the winter months, thermal inversion can trap and concentrate smog and air pollution in the Central Valley.
+The government typically does not classify it as a local pollution source, as it is located just outside the reporting area of the Santiago Metropolitan Region, 110 kilometers from downtown.

-Santiago has made progress in treating its wastewater, with the Mapocho Wastewater Treatment Plant starting operations in March 2012.
-This increased the city's wastewater treatment capacity to 100%, making Santiago the first capital city in Latin America to treat all of its municipal sewage.
+During the winter months, thermal inversion can trap and concentrate smog and air pollution in the Central Valley.

-Stray dogs are a common sight in Santiago, but the country as a whole has a low incidence of rabies.
+However, Santiago has made significant progress in wastewater treatment, with the Mapocho Wastewater Treatment Plant beginning operations in 2012.
+This development increased the city's wastewater treatment capacity to 100%, making Santiago the first capital city in Latin America to achieve full coverage of potable water, sewerage, and municipal wastewater treatment.